Research Experience and Innovation

 Resident research projects can be done within the Department of Otolaryngology-Head & Neck Surgery, through any other Vanderbilt University department, or at another academic institution, including those in different countries.
 Recently, Otolaryngology-Head & Neck Surgery residents have worked with the World Health Organization and carried out research in Africa and Central America.

-At the beginning of PGY-3, residents undergo a one-week Research Bootcamp coordinated by the Director of Research, Robert Labadie, MD, PhD.
-This gives residents an overview of important research concepts, including regulations, the grant process, IRB review, biostatistics, and manuscript writing.
+The Research Bootcamp, coordinated by the Director of Research, Robert Labadie, MD, PhD, gives residents an overview of important research concepts, including regulations, the grant process, IRB review, biostatistics, and manuscript writing.

 Resident research is presented throughout the year at Research Grand Rounds.
 In addition, PGY-2, PGY-3, and PGY-4 residents must prepare and present a research topic at the annual Resident Recognition Weekend in June.